Matt Olson Preview, Player Props: Braves vs. Nationals

 Matt Olson At The Plate

-- Among the qualifying hitters in MLB action, he ranks 18th in batting average, 10th in on-base percentage, and third in slugging.
+- Among the qualifying hitters, he ranks 19th in batting average, while his on-base percentage ranks 10th and he is third in slugging.

-- Olson will look to extend his six-game hitting streak.
-He's batting .412 with one homer during his last outings.
+- Olson is batting .313 with one homer during his last outings and is riding a seven-game hitting streak.

-- Olson has reached base via a hit in 112 games this season (of 160 played), and had multiple hits in 47 of those games.
+- Olson has reached base via a hit in 113 games this year (of 161 played), and had multiple hits in 47 of those games.

-- In 48.1% of his games this year, Olson has had at least one RBI.
-He's picked up more than one in 21.9% and driven in three or more of his team's runs in 16 contests.
+- In 47.8% of his games this season, Olson has had at least one RBI.
+He's picked up more than one in 21.7% and driven in three or more of his team's runs in 16 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.